lindamutheu/airbnb-clone-project/README.md

 QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
 The job of a quality assurance engineer is to verify whether an application meets the requirements—both functional and non-functional.
 Functional requirements define what an application should do, while non-functional requirements specify how it should do that.
 To verify both, QA specialists run various checks, followed by analyzing the test results and reporting on the application quality.

+"Technology Stack"

+Django: A high-level Python web framework used for building the RESTful API.

+PostgreSQL: A powerful relational database used for data storage.

+GraphQL: Allows for flexible and efficient querying of data.